cyanide1209/cyanide1209/README.md

 - 👋 Hi, I’m @cyanide1209
-- 👀 I'm creating this as a repo for personal projects and school projects
+- 👀 I'm creating this as a repo for personal projects
-- 🌱 I'm currently an undergrad student studying CS and MIS
-- 💞️ I’m looking to collaborate on anything intersting
 - 📫 Hit me up at @sayan.jain@gmail.com

 <!---